IronRiders/Constitution/Club Constitution.md

   * Leads Meetings Minutes
   * Other Meeting Minutes When Necessary
   * Chairman's Award
-  * Appoints a separate outreach coordinator
+  * Jointly appoints a separate outreach coordinator with the Team Captain
   * In charge of social media
 * Business Manager
   * Grant writing